ibm-cloud-docs/speech-to-text/websockets.md

   </tr>
 </table>

 The following snippet of JavaScript code opens a connection with the service.
-The call to the `recognize` method passes the `watson-token` and `model` query parameters, the latter to direct the service to use the Spanish broadband model.
+The call to the `/v1/recognize` method passes the `watson-token` and `model` query parameters, the latter to direct the service to use the Spanish broadband model.
 Once the connection is established, the event listeners (`onOpen`, `onClose`, and so on) are defined to respond to events from the service, and the client can use the connection for multiple recognition requests.

 ```javascript
 var token = {authentication-token};